PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 # Making a voxel in Unity
 Voxel terrains are made of the surface of thousands of small voxels.
-Voxel means 3D pixel.
 If we were to make a terrain out of voxels and then slice it, it would look like this

 ![2D voxel terrain unoptimized](/Assets/2D_voxel_terrain_unoptimized.png)